 Our experience shows us that general small business loans and bank financing options are typically very limited.
 Here at Greenlock, we have tailored our loans specifically to the restoration contracting industry.
-We currently offer Accounts Receivable Financing and Project-based Loans, both of which are well suited to the nature of the industry.
+We currently offer Accounts Receivable Financing, which is a type of loan that is well suited to the nature of the industry.

 Our knowledge of the contracting industry makes us a true financial partner to insurance restoration contractors.
 Not only do we provide financing, we perform a full financial analysis of each business and assist business owners in developing good financial practices that will benefit their companies long-term.

 What If You’re Already in Debt from Borrowing?